 - ✓ If you just selected the INTELLIVENT-ASV mode and are going through the initial setup process5, start with step 2. - 1.
-To open the Controls window, touch the Controls button at the bottom right of the display. - The Basic tab (Figure 1-8) is displayed. - 2.
-Adjust any settings as needed. - 3.
+To open the Controls window, touch the Controls button at the bottom right of the display.

+The Basic tab (Figure 1-11) is displayed.

+- 2. Adjust any settings as needed. - 3.
 Touch the More tab to review or adjust additional settings. - 4.
-Touch the Patient tab (Figure 1-3) to review patient data (height, sex), and ensure the correct IBW is calculated. - You can also access the Patient window by touching the Patient icon at the top left of the display, next to the mode name. - 5.
-The Target button is displayed during active INTELLIVENT-ASV ventilation: touching the button displays the INTELLiVENT-ASV Settings > Target window - 6.
-If displayed, touch Confirm to accept the settings and proceed to Section 1.4.9, Reviewing and adjusting alarm limits
+Touch the Patient tab (Figure 1-3) to review patient data (height, sex), and ensure the correct IBW is calculated.

+You can also access the Patient window by touching the Patient icon at the top left of the display, next to the mode name.

+- The Target button is displayed during active INTELLIVENT-ASV ventilation; touching the button displays the INTELLIVENT-ASV Settings > Target window. - 6.
+If displayed, touch Confirm to accept the settings and proceed to the next step, reviewing and adjusting alarm limits.